PeraltaLab/ZebrafishMicrobiomes_SocialStatus/README.md

 Raw amplicon sequence files can be found at NCBI SRA [BioProject PRJNA925886](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA925886).

-## Manuscript submitted
+## Manuscript published

-Scott, E. M.S.
-Brewer, A.L.
-Peralta, F.A.
-Issa.
-The effects of social experience on host gut microbiome in male zebrafish (Danio rerio)
+For information regarding the project, please visit: Scott, E., Brewer, M.S., Peralta, A.L. and Issa, F.A., 2023.
+The effects of social experience on host gut microbiome in male zebrafish (Danio rerio).
+The Biological Bulletin, 244(3), pp.177-189.
+[PDF](https://doi.org/10.1086/729377)

 ## We address the following aim: